-The President shall preside at the meetings, regulate debates, sign Certificates of Fellowship, appoint committees not otherwise provided for, announce the results of elections, and perform all other duties pertaining to the office.
-The President-Elect and Vice-President shall assist the President in the discharge of functions, and in the absence of the President preside in that order.
+The President shall preside at the meetings, regulate debates, appoint committees not otherwise provided for, announce the results of elections, and perform all other duties pertaining to the office.
+The President-Elect and Vice-President shall assist the President in the discharge of functions, and in the absence of the President, preside in that order.
+The President-Elect will facilitate planning of any annual conjoint meeting between the New York Surgical Society and the Boston Surgical Society, now known as the Northeast Surgical Meeting.
+With the transition of leadership at the end of the final regular meeting of the academic year and the work of planning nearly complete, the President-Elect will transition to President prior to any conjoint meeting.

 SECTION V - SECRETARY

-The Secretary shall keep the minutes of the meetings of the Academy, one (1) copy of which shall be sent to the Recorder.
-The Secretary shall notify the Fellows of the meetings, announcing on the notices the business to be transacted, with the names of candidates for Fellowship to be balloted upon by the Academy, attest all official acts requiring certificates in connection with, or independently of, the President, notify the Officers, Councilors, and Fellows of their elections, acquaint newly elected Fellows with the requirements of the By-Laws concerning admission, receive the signatures of newly elected Fellows, take charge of papers not otherwise provided for, keep in custody the seal of the Academy, and affix it to any documents or papers that the Academy may direct.
+The Secretary shall keep the minutes of the meetings of the Academy and its council meetings.
+The Secretary shall notify the Fellows of the meetings, announcing on the notices the business to be transacted, with the names of candidates for Fellowship to be balloted upon by the Academy, attest all official acts requiring certificates in connection with, or independently of, the President, sign Certificates of Fellowship, notify the Officers, Councilors, and Fellows of their elections, acquaint newly elected Fellows with the requirements of the By-Laws concerning admission, receive the signatures of newly elected Fellows, take charge of papers not otherwise provided for, keep in custody the seal of the Academy, and affix it to any documents or papers that the Academy may direct.

 SECTION VI - TREASURER

-It shall be the duty of the Treasurer to receive all moneys and funds belonging to the Academy, unless otherwise provided for; pay bills for all expenses properly incurred by the Academy; collect all dues and assessments as promptly as possible; and present an annual account for audit.
+It shall be the duty of the Treasurer (in conjunction with the Executive Administrator) to receive all moneys and funds belonging to the Academy, unless otherwise provided for; pay bills for all expenses properly incurred by the Academy; collect all dues as promptly as possible; and present an annual account for audit.
 Two auditors shall be appointed by the President at the meeting before the Annual Meeting to audit these accounts with a report at the Annual Meeting.

 At the last meeting of the calendar year, the Treasurer shall propose suitable honoraria for staff and upon affirmative vote of the Council shall send such honoraria before Christmas.